speedj/oidcprimer/oidc-python-rp/README.md

 1. Start adding to the skeleton code:
   1. The missing parts are marked with ``TODO`` in ``oidc_rp/client.py``.
-  1. Read the [Python Cookbook](https://dirg.org.umu.se/static/pyoidc/howto/rp.html) for more information about how to use the pyOIDC OpenID Connect library.
   1. Make sure to delete cookies and cached data in the browser while testing to avoid strange results (e.g. due to the browser caching redirects, etc.).